Rkunkel05/CSC120-A3/reflection.md

 Use this file to record your reflection on this assignment.

 - Which classmates did you consult with while working on this assignment?
-I worked with Huda on this assignment, and also consulted https://www.javatpoint.com/java-tutorial as well as https://docs.oracle.com/javase/1.5.0/docs/api/overview-summary.html.
+I worked with Huda and Lucy on this assignment, and also consulted https://www.javatpoint.com/java-tutorial as well as https://docs.oracle.com/javase/1.5.0/docs/api/overview-summary.html.

 - Which session(s) of TA / office hours did you attend?